-With over 150 Acts of Parliament containing more than 400 regulations affecting the private rented sector, the RLA argues that better enforcement of these laws - backed up by greater funding - is key to driving out the minority of rogue operators who can make life a misery for tenants and bring the sector into disrepute.
+With over 150 Acts of Parliament containing more than 400 regulations affecting the private rented sector, the RLA argues that better enforcement of these laws - backed up by greater funding - is key to driving out rogue operators who can make life a misery for tenants and bring the sector into disrepute.

-The government recently made £2m available for councils to tackle problem landlords, but the RLA does not believe that one-off pots of money provides the certainty for councils to be able to plan long term for enforcement action.
+The government recently made £2m available for councils to tackle problem landlords, but the RLA does not believe that one-off pots of money provides the certainty for councils to be able to plan long-term for enforcement action.

 New civil penalty powers enable councils to keep the proceeds of fines levied on landlords who are breaking the law and use this money for further enforcement.

-The problem, the association says, is that councils don’t have the resources to kick start the process by taking the action against criminal landlords that then leads to fines generating funding for further action.
+The problem, the association says, is that councils don’t have the resources to kick-start the process by taking the action against criminal landlords that then leads to fines generating funding for further action.

-The RLA is calling on the government to provide in its forthcoming spending review a multi-year funding package to support initial enforcement action.
+The RLA is calling on the Government to provide in its forthcoming spending review a multi-year funding package to support initial enforcement action.

 RLA policy manager John Stewart said: “Criminal landlords undermine the reputation of the decent majority, cause tenants to suffer and have no place in the sector.